-The below links are specific Missouri Revised Statutes for further reference.
-Missouri's Alcohol Law Driving Under the Influence (DUI) In an effort to reduce the risk of crimes of rape, sexual assault, sexual harassment, stalking, dating violence and domestic violence occurring among its students, faculty and staff the University of Missouri-St. Louis utilizes a range of campaigns, strategies and initiatives to provide awareness, educational, risk reduction and prevention programming.
+In an effort to reduce the risk of crimes of rape, sexual assault, sexual harassment, stalking, dating violence and domestic violence occurring among its students, faculty and staff the University of Missouri-St. Louis utilizes a range of campaigns, strategies and initiatives to provide awareness, educational, risk reduction and prevention programming.

 It is the policy of the University of Missouri-St. Louis to offer programming to prevent domestic violence, dating violence, sexual assault (including stranger and known offender assaults) and stalking each year.
 Educational programs are offered to raise awareness for all incoming students and employees, and are often conducted during new student and new employee orientation and throughout an incoming student's first semester.
-Programs and other campaigns offered throughout the year to all students and employees include strong messages regarding not just awareness, but also primary prevention (including normative messaging, environmental management and bystander intervention), and discuss institutional policies on sexual assault, stalking and consent in reference to sexual activity.
+Programs and other campaigns offered throughout the year to all students and employees include strong messages regarding not just awareness, but also primary prevention (including normative messaging, environmental management and bystander intervention), and discuss institutional policies on sexual harassment as well as the Missouri State Statue definitions of domestic violence, dating violence, sexual assault, stalking and consent in reference to sexual activity.
 Programs also offer information on risk reduction that strives to empower victims, how to recognize warning signals and how to avoid potential attacks, and do so without victim- blaming approaches.